tony-framework/TonY/README.md

 ## Compatibility Notes

 It is recommended to run TonY with [Hadoop 3.1.1](https://hadoop.apache.org/old/releases.html#8+Aug+2018%3A+Release+3.1.1+available) and above.
-TonY itself is compatible with Hadoop 2.7 and above.
-However, if you want to use TonY with docker, you need [Hadoop 2.9.1](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/DockerContainers.html) or higher and if you need GPU isolation from TonY, you need [Hadoop 3.1.0](https://hortonworks.com/blog/gpus-support-in-apache-hadoop-3-1-yarn-hdp-3/) or higher.
+TonY itself is compatible with Hadoop 2.9.1 and above.
+If you need GPU isolation from TonY, you need [Hadoop 3.1.0](https://hortonworks.com/blog/gpus-support-in-apache-hadoop-3-1-yarn-hdp-3/) or higher.

 ## Build